den-materials/non-tech-lightning-talk/README.md

 - Don't assume your audience has any prior knowledge
 - Have fun!

-Please send your topic choices to @zeb on Slack by Sunday, so we can put together a presentation order.
+Please send your topic choices by Google Form by Sunday, so we can put together a presentation order.